-In today's Public investing app review we're exploring a new commission-free stock trading app that’s aiming to make investing accessible to everyone by letting you invest in fractional shares of major stocks.
+In today's Public investing app review we're exploring the commission-free stock trading app that’s aiming to make investing accessible to everyone by letting you invest in slices of major stocks.

 This article contains affiliate links.
 To learn more, visit our affiliate disclosure.